Bannau Brycheiniog by Cycle | Day Two

 I look for fish and spot a Kingfisher darting under the branches.

-As I enter the sleep community of Trallong, I spot the little orange sticker for "Cycle Across the Brecons" on a sign post and feel reassured.
+As I entered the sleepy community of Trallong, I spotted the little orange sticker for "Cycle Across the Brecons" on a sign post and felt reassured.
 Thanks Sustrans.

-It's hard to imagine how wet and dreary the day started.
-I had a sick feeling in my stomach about how the day might be, but now the weather is wonderful.
-And even though I still have ±30 miles yet to cycle, I feel utterly calm and relaxed.
+It was hard to imagine how wet and dreary the day had started.
+I had been quite worried about the weather, but the day turned out to be wonderful.
+And even though I still had ±30 miles yet to cycle, I felt utterly calm and relaxed.
 This is what cycle touring is all about.

 I'm a big believer in paper maps because satellite connections are often weak or non-existant in these remote areas of Wales.
-Even the signposts can be confusing; as they can sometimes get knocked about when the hedges are mowed.
-The marker for Sennybridge is completely missing from the sign above, however the little orange stickers help me out some.
+Even signposts can be confusing; as they are sometimes knocked about when the hedges are mowed.
+The marker for Sennybridge broken-off from the post shown above, however the little orange sticker worked its magic wonderfully!

-Then I'm down the hill and crossing another small river.
-This is the Afon Cilieni and it's a lovely spot for a late breakfast and a bit of exploration.
-Start the music below and scroll slowly throught the next series of images.
+Then I was down the hill and across yet another small river.
+This is the Afon Cilieni and I found it to be a lovely spot for a late breakfast and a bit of exploration.

-I am very fortunate to have nothing more to concern myself with than listening to the birds chirping about my invasion of their Eden.
+I was very fortunate to have nothing more to concern myself with than listening to the birds chirping about my invasion of their Eden.

-The clouds slowly pass over the lush valley and a hopeless romantic on his bicycle.
+The clouds passed slowly over the rolling valley and the hopeless romantic on his bicycle.

-Then I drop down a short hill to cross yet another river.
-This beauty is the River Usk (again!) and if you look at my route map, you'll see that I've been following it since I left Brecon.
+Then came another drop down another hill to cross the River Usk (again!) and if you look at my route map, you'll see that I've been following it loosely since I left Brecon.

-Then up the hill on the opposite side and through sleepy Sennybridge.
-I rode down the High Street before realising I had gone the wrong way, so I turned around and made my way back to this juction which lead me directly out of town.
+Then up the hill on the opposite side and through the sleepy village of Sennybridge.
+I drifted down the High Street before realising I had missed my turn, so I made my way back to this juction, veered left and headed out of town.

 And then the climbing began in earnest.